bohoomil/fontconfig-ultimate/README.rst

 * `Arch Linux Forums <https://bbs.archlinux.org/viewtopic.php?id=162098>`_ (a support thread).

-Source packages, including PKGBUILD scripts, are available `here <http://bohoomil.byethost16.com/infinality-bundle/src/>`_.
+Source packages, including PKGBUILD scripts, are available `in the src directory <http://bohoomil.byethost16.com/infinality-bundle/src/>`_.

+|
+| **CAUTION:** make sure your distribution has been fully updated
+|           and is using the most recent libraries as present in the
+|           official Arch Linux repositories.
+Using outdated system
+|           components with the bundle is not recommended as it may
+|           break your system.
+|

 If you prefer going the generic way, i.e. install ``freetype2-infinality`` from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 (you will only need to download `infinality-settings.sh`_ and overwrite the one that comes with ``freetype2-infinality``: it can be found in ``/etc/profile.d``) and install the git version of fontconfig-infinality-ultimate -- `fontconfig-infinality-ultimate-git`_.